-One of our most experienced senior Directors, Ally is a political communications specialist with expertise in planning communications, local political advocacy, stakeholder and community engagement and media relations.
+Ally is a communications specialist with expertise across planning communications, political advocacy, stakeholder and community engagement, and media relations.

 With a background as a freelance broadcast journalist, local Councillor and parliamentary candidate, James is a seasoned public affairs professional who is as adept at negotiating the politics of Westminster and Whitehall, as he is in planning and executing local community campaigns.

 With a client base as diverse as housebuilders, local authorities and transport bodies, James offers strategic and tactical advice which is politically insightful and commercially focused.